 Treatment Overview

 The Epley and Semont maneuvers are exercises used to treat benign paroxysmal positional vertigo (BPPV).
 They are done with the help of a doctor or physical therapist.
-A single 10- to 15-minute session usually is all that's needed.
+A single 10- to 15-minute session may be all that's needed.

-When your head is firmly moved into different positions, the calcium crystal (canalith) debris that causes vertigo also moves.
-The debris will slip out of the semicircular canal into an area of the inner ear where it will no longer cause symptoms.
+When your head is firmly moved into different positions, the tiny calcium "stones" that cause vertigo also move.
+The stones will slip out of the semicircular canal into an area of the inner ear where they will no longer cause symptoms.
 Two maneuvers have been used successfully: the Epley maneuver and the Semont maneuver.

 In some cases, your doctor or physical therapist may have you do a modified Epley procedure at home.
 If your doctor has shown you how and you feel confident, you can try this at home to get rid of your vertigo.